How to do an HSBC balance transfer

-Once your request for a balance transfer has been processed and approved, you will receive a balance transfer check for the amount requested (or your credit limit if your previous balance exceeds your new credit limit).
+Balance transfers typically take anywhere from seven to 10 days to be processed.
+Once your request for a balance transfer has been processed and approved, you will receive a balance transfer for the amount requested (or your credit limit if your previous balance exceeds your new credit limit).

-Do balance transfers impact your credit score?
+Do balance transfers affect your credit score?

-But it’s better to have two credit cards using half their available credit rather than a single card charged to the hilt.
-The credit scoring agencies look at both your total credit utilization and the balance vs. the credit limit on any single card.
+- If you’re moving a balance from one card to another, you’re not reducing your overall debt.
+But it’s better to have two credit cards using half their available credit rather than a single card charged to the limit.
+The credit scoring agencies look at both your total credit utilization and the balance versus the credit limit on any single card.